 Stainless steel plate is often referred to as "corrosion-resistant steel" – it does not stain, corrode or rust as easily as normal carbon steel.
 It would however be misleading to say it is corrosion-proof.
 It differs significantly from standard carbon steel due to the amount of chromium present, which limits surface corrosion unlike carbon steel which will rust when exposed to air and any moisture in the atmosphere.
 Due to its anti-oxidation qualities, stainless steel is often a popular solution.

 Where low maintenance and corrosion resistance is required, stainless steel plates are a natural choice and are used in a diverse range of applications from modern architecture for cladding or fascias, to the food hygiene industry due to its anti-bacterial qualities.
-Hallmark Metallica, supplies stainless steel in a wide variety of grades and aesthetic finishes.
+K.M.
+Steel India, supplies stainless steel in a wide variety of grades and aesthetic finishes.
 There are many options available - for example adding carbon during the forming process will make the stainless steel more durable and stronger too.
 We can supply stainless steel in coils, sheets, plates and bars and ship the material worldwide

 THE FOLLOWING GRADES WE SERVE IN STAINLESS STEEL PLATES